-CNC – Turning insert shapes and their properties
+CNC Turning insert shapes and their cutting properties

-This picture shows how the characteristics of inserts change with the shape.
+This picture shows how the characteristics change with the turning insert shapes.

 It was like the trees were trying to get away from something on the road.
 Logically, they should have been moving towards the road because it had greater sun light.
 Why were they moving away from the road ?